Understanding the Merit-Based Incentive Payment System (MIPS)

 - No data submission required.

 With the introduction of MACRA, providers are paid based on treatment outcomes, quality of care, efficiency and patient satisfaction.
 The AUGS Urogynecology Quality Registry, AQUIRE, has been developed as a means for members to track these parameters.
-In 2017, AUGS will apply for QCDR status and users will be able to submit quality measures more easily to CMS and other private insurers for reimbursement should they choose to do so.
-AUGS will be sharing information with its members regarding the specific requirements for 2017 reporting.
+In 2017, AQUIRE was approved as a QCDR by CMS and users will be able to submit quality measures more easily to CMS and other private insurers for reimbursement should they choose to do so.
+QCDRs are key vehicles to automate the reporting of data to qualify for Medicare reimbursement.
+Please click here for more information on participating in AQUIRE.